 When the herb is taken internally it may stimulate appetite and reduce the formation of intestinal gas.
 Additionally it is thought to be useful herb for diarrhea.

-In the past burnet saxifrage was used as a mild sedative and because of its antiseptic and healing properties it was used topically as a treatment for wounds and other minor skin injuries.
+In the past, burnet saxifrage was used as a mild sedative and because of its antiseptic and healing properties, it was used topically as a treatment for wounds and other minor skin injuries.

-The young leaves can be used as component in mixed salads or as a garnish for cocktails.
+The young leaves can be used as a component in mixed salads or as a garnish for cocktails.
 The leaves have a taste that is somewhat reminiscent of cucumber.